hirschmann/nbfc/README.md

 Currently there are no pre-built releases for Linux, but you can easily build NBFC yourself: [How to build NBFC](https://github.com/hirschmann/nbfc/wiki/How-to-build-NBFC)

+## State of the project
+I ,[@UraniumDonut](UraniumDonut), am the maintainer of this project.
+I do not actively develop, but verify pull requests.

 ## Getting started

 In general the [NBFC Wiki](https://github.com/hirschmann/nbfc/wiki) is the first place to go if you have any questions, especially these pages: